vsoch/lessons/_posts/hpc/2018-07-19-jupyter-tensorflow.md

 ---
 date: 2018-07-9
 title: "Jupyter with Tensorflow (GPU) on Sherlock"
-description: Use Jupyter Notebooks (optionally with GPU) on Sherlock with Port Forwarding
+description: Use Jupyter Notebooks (optionally with GPU and Singularity containers) on Sherlock with Port Forwarding
 categories:
   - tutorial
 type: Tutorial